Cornell Azure Contract

 - Accounting code for re-billing

-- Information about Azure pricing, including a calculator to estimate cost of your services, is available online.
+- Information about Azure pricing, including a calculator to estimate cost of your services, is available online (scroll down the page).
 If you would like help using the calculator; the Cloudification Service team is available to assess your services to help estimate total cost.

 - There are tools and services in Azure that allow you to monitor and alert on high usage.
 These tools should be utilized to prevent unexpected charges.